emilykimto/Nonresponse-Adjustments-in-Survey-Research/README.md

-# Nonresponse-Adjustments-in-Survey-Research
+# Nonresponse Adjustments in Survey Research
-Tutorial 8 Assignment
+## Tutorial 8 Assignment
 This repo contains my short paper and the references I used.